WebOrigami/docs/content/cli/intro2.md

 Hello, Alice.
 ```

-In this path syntax, the first path segment (`greet`) will be looked up in the current scope.
+In this path syntax, the first path segment (`greet.js`) will be looked up in the current scope.
 All subsequent path segments (like `Alice`) are treated as plain text.
 Otherwise, both ways of passing arguments behave the same.

 In this way, ori lets you call a JavaScript function from the shell without needing to write JavaScript code to parse command line arguments.